"Like snowflakes, my WINTER memories gather and dance ~ each beautifui, unique and too soon gone." ~ D. Whipp

 NEW ARTWORK, GROUP PDFS &"THE BIG LIST"

-ENJOY ~ and click on Ordering for details on purchasing any of the artwork featured here (now accepting Visa, MasterCard, Discover and American Express).
+ENJOY ~ and click on Ordering for details on purchasing any of the artwork featured here (Visa, MasterCard, Discover and American Express).

 SEATTLE (BALLARD, CAPITOL HILL, LESCHI, MAGNOLIA, PIONEER SQUARE, PORTAGE BAY, QUEEN ANNE, VIEW RIDGE AND WALLINGFORD)

 Entire Seattle Collection pdf ~ Click on the 3-page pdf to see all 14 paintings.
 Note ~ Some views are details of larger paintings.

 This painting was an alteration of a portrait I created of this brick two-story Federal-style mansion.
 The beautiful residence overlooked Lake Washington from the west side of Capitol Hill near Volunteer Park.